Berezinskii--Kosterlitz--Thouless transition in a context-sensitive random language model: Numerical simulations

-We consider the case of $K = 2$ and $X \to XX$ (symbol replication).
-Since there are two non-terminal symbols, there are two processes:
+We consider the case of $K = 2$ and $X \to XX$, in which symbols are duplicated.
+Since there are two nonterminal symbols, there are two processes:

-Furthermore, these two processes occur with equal probability.
-Note that this model can be regarded as a generalization of the P\'olya urn model since Eq.~\eqref{supp_eq_rule_001_001} becomes it in the limit of $t \to 0$ and $q \to 1$.
+Furthermore, we assume that these two processes occur with equal probability.
+Note that this model can be regarded as a generalization of the P\'olya urn model since Eq.~\eqref{supp_eq_rule_001_001} reduces to it in the limit of $t \to 0$ and $q \to 1$.